CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.NOVEMBER 2021

 I wrote a little about those thoughts within the prior homepage.
 With this paragraph and within the context of continuity equations from the smallest to the largest, we begin a process of peeling back the layers of ideation since about 2013 and 2014 as we wrestled with Planck Time, and then 2015 as we wrestled with Planck Mass and Planck Charge, and 2016 when we rather arbitrarily shelved Planck Temperature.
 “It will be at least 7 billion years before we need to explain its location.”

 That was irrational.
 I was thinking about the duration of Notation-202 which is 10.98+ billion years.
-We’ve only had a small sampling of 3+ billion years that has defined this universe to date.
+If the universe at Notation-202 is already 10.98 billion years, we’ve only had a small sampling of 3+ billion years that has defined this universe to date.

 So, let us re-explore the question, “Could that infinitely hot start have any cogency?”